atscott/angular/TYPED_ROUTER_CONTEXT_FULL_HISTORY.md

 ### Ergonomic Improvement: Global Types with Declaration Merging

 A final refinement was the introduction of a `Register` interface to leverage TypeScript's declaration merging.
-This allows an application to define its `TypedRouter` and route tree types once, making them globally available to injection functions like `injectTypedRouter` and `injectTypedRoute`.
+This allows an application to define its `Router` and route tree types once, making them globally available to injection functions like `injectRouter` and `injectRoute`.
 This removes the need to constantly pass generic parameters and provides a seamless, "it just works" experience for developers consuming the typed router in their components.

+### Architectural Note: Type-Safe Cross-Route References (e.g., `redirectTo`)

+During development, an attempt was made to make the `redirectTo` property type-safe, ensuring it could only point to valid paths within the application.
+This revealed a classic type-level circular dependency problem: a route definition needs to be validated against the full route tree, but the full route tree is not yet fully defined.

+This is a problem that libraries like TanStack Router solve with a "global blueprint" pattern.
+Their equivalent of `createRoute` includes a generic parameter (`TRegister`) that defaults to looking up the final, complete route tree type from the globally registered interface.
+This allows a single route definition to have type-safe access to the entire application's routing landscape, enabling features like a fully type-safe `redirect` function.

+The Angular implementation ultimately did not adopt this pattern for `redirectTo` for a key architectural reason: in Angular, imperative navigation is considered a runtime concern that is handled via Dependency Injection.
+Route configuration is primarily for defining static structure.
+Guards and resolvers can inject the `Router` service to perform complex, type-safe navigation at runtime, after the full route tree has been constructed and provided.
+Because the Angular router does not have features *within the static configuration object itself* that need imperative, cross-route knowledge, adding the complexity of a `TRegister` generic to `createRoute` was deemed unnecessary.
+This remains a key philosophical difference from TanStack Router's all-in-one approach to route definitions.

 ## 12. Enforcing a Single Root Route and Fixing Type Preservation